OfficialParsaNaderi/Calculator/README.md

 # Calculator
-This is my first Dynamic Calculator THat I made with Python(Tkinter) .!
+This is my first Dynamic Calculator That I made with Python(Tkinter) .!